 Glaucoma, or "hard eye," develops due to an increase in fluid pressure within the eyeball.
 When eye pressure reaches a point that is greater than the arterial blood pressure, arterial blood can not enter the eye to nourish the retina.
-A cat suffering from acute glaucoma will have extremely tender eyes and has a fixed blank look due to the hazy and steamy appearance of the cornea and the dilated pupil.
+A cat suffering from acute glaucoma will have extremely tender eyes and a fixed blank look due to the hazy and steamy appearance of the cornea and the dilated pupil.
 If you gently press against the eye with your index finger through the eyelid, the affected eye feels harder than the normal one.
 Any excessive tearing and squinting is a response to pain.
-If chronic glaucoma remains untreated, the result will be an increase size of the eye and protrusion.
+If chronic glaucoma remains untreated, the result will be increased size of the eye and protrusion.

 Glaucoma can be diagnosed by measuring intraocular pressure with an instrument placed on the surface of the eye and by inspecting the eye's interior.
-Some permanant vision may already be lost before the disease is even discovered.
+Some permanent vision may already be lost before the disease is even discovered.
 Chronic glaucoma may be managed for a time with drops and medication.

 What Are Cataracts?

 Cataracts are rare in cats.
-They are defined as any opacity on the lens which interferes with transmission of light to the retina.
+They are defined as any opacity on the lens which interferes with the transmission of light to the retina.
 A spot on the lens that blocks out light, regardless of its size, is technically a cataract.
-Cataracts usually appear after conjunctivitis, an eye injury, or infection.
+Cataracts usually appear after conjunctivitis, an eye injury, or an infection.
 They also may develop later in life in cats that are diabetic.

 How Long Do Corneal Abrasions Take to Heal?